Sinus Pressure Points: For Temporary Relief of Pressure

 One of the most common causes of sinus pressure is allergic reaction to such outside environmental elements as: pollens, smoke, etc. Excessive sinus drainage can accompany an allergic reaction.
 And the home environment can also be the cause of allergies.
 For example, animal dander, house dust, dust mites droppings, cleaning and washing chemicals.
 There is a simple test that can be made to know quickly if one is allergic to some household element: take a good sniff close to the suspected item and see what happens.
 It can be very revealing.
 If sneezing, coughing, itchy or watery eyes, or shortness of breath happen shortly thereafter, then thee is a good possibility that one may have found an allergen.
 Allergies and hay fever are often exacerbated by certain foods we eat, and we should be aware of this.
 The simplest approach to dealing with allergies and hay fever is to stay away from the source of the allergenic that bothers us; but this is often not so simple.
 Thus one needs to figure out some strategies to deal with this problem.
 Maintaining the nasal and sinus passages clear and bringing sinus pressure relief as soon as it starts can avoid sinus pressure and its often sequel, a sinus infection.

-Rhinitis is a persisting inflammation of the nasal membranes which produces a constant "runny nose" disorder.
-The healing properties of sinus pressure points therapy (acupressure) principles are not limited to sinus pressure.
+Rhinitis and acupressure Rhinitis is a persisting inflammation of the nasal membranes which produces a constant "runny nose" disorder.
+The healing properties of sinus pressure points -->sinus pressure acupressure) principles are not limited to sinus pressure.
 They can be extended to include excessive phlegm or mucus; viewed from the standpoint of boosting the immune system to prevent respiratory infections.
 Anytime there is unchecked excessive mucus draining through the respiratory system, irritation of those membranes, followed by infection, is a common sequence.
 Allergy to house dust is sometimes an unknown cause of irritation of the nasal and sinus cavities' membranes and infection as well as allergic rhinitis Acupressure sharpens the immune system to prevent a sinus infection.
 It should be recognized that rhinitis, although not ordinarily a serious condition, it can be the cause of a nasal or sinus infection--if the irritation of the cavities membranes produced by viruses or other contaminants is left unattended.

-Another effective and quick way to drain the sinuses and relieve sinus pressure is by using steam inhalations.
+Steam inhalations Another effective and quick way to drain the sinuses and relieve sinus pressure is by using steam inhalations.
 The following items should be remembered to avoid hurting oneself: The face should be far enough away from the source of the steam so that the heat entering the nostrils are not above 102° F. Heat above this temperature would harm the cilia, very important tiny hair like organelles, that keep the mucus moving in the right direction in the upper respiratory area.
 To the boiling water can be added a couple of drops of eucalyptus oil, this would have an anti-microbial effect in the airway areas being addressed by the inhalation.
 One should not go and expose the sinus area to cold air immediately after an inhalation procedure.

 Foods and drink